asharbutt/Research/docs/Computational Methods/MontecarloBlackScholesComplete.md

 nav_order: 3
 ---
 # Monte Carlo and Black Scholes
 We finalise by including a Black Scholes function for comparison.
-The normal CDF is calculated using our own integration class from the previous section:
+The normal CDF is calculated using our own integration class from the previous section.
+We do not include dividends in the code, however, this can easily be added in - we subtract a dividend yield (if continious) from the mean in the stochastic process, and multiply the initial stock price by $$e^{-qT}$$ in the black scholes class.
+For a discrete dividend, if known, we can calculate the present value and subtract from the initial stock price to adjust.

 ``` c++
 //